raku-community-modules/WWW/README.md

 Performs HTTP `DELETE` request.
 Takes either a `Str` or a [URI](https://modules.perl6.org/dist/URI).
 Returns `Failure` if request fails or does not return a successful HTTP code.
-Returns `Str` with the data on success.
+Returns `Str` with the data on success; if response for a `204 No Content`, returns an empty string.
 Takes headers as named arguments.

 ### `jdelete`